sagemath/trac_to_gh/Issue 5172.md

 # Issue 5172: Sage 3.3.a5: more numerical noise in sage/calculus/calculus.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5172

 Original creator: mabshoff